oren/oren.github.io/resume/README.md

 You can read and download [a PDF version of my resume](oren-golan-resume.pdf).

-I am a leader and builder of product and engineering teams.
-15+ years experience envisioning, building, launching, operating, and scaling products.
-I am passionate about innovation, business strategy, and organizational development.
+I owned product and technology strategies at various organizations.
+I have 15+ years of experience in building, leading, operating, and scaling product and engineering teams.
+I build inclusive culture of trust and safety that accelerate innovation.
+I do that by integrating strategy, organizational developmentd and delivery through participation.

 ## 👤 Profile